Lisa Ferraday

-Lisa Ferraday (born Lisa Demezey; March 10, 1921 – March 22, 2004) was a Romanian-American model and actress.
-As an actress she appeared in theatre, radio and television, but is best known for her appearances as a leading lady in several Columbia Pictures films, during the 1950s, such as China Corsair.
+Lisa Ferraday (born Lisa Demezey; March 10, 1921 – March 22, 2004) was a Romanian-American model and actress, who appeared in theatre, radio, and television, but is best known for her appearances as a leading lady in several Columbia Pictures films, during the 1950s, such as China Corsair.

 Early years

 An only child, Ferraday was born Lisa Demezey, daughter of Transylvanian diplomat Baron Demezey.
-In her childhood, she leaned to milk cows, care for chickens, and handle other responsibilities that were expected on the family's 7,000-acre (2,833-hectare) produce farm.
-She and her mother moved to Paris after her father died, and Ferraday began studying acting despite objections from her family.
+In her childhood, she learned to milk cows, care for chickens, and handle other responsibilities that were expected on the family's 7,000-acre (2,833-hectare) produce farm.
+Her mother and she moved to Paris after her father died, and Ferraday began studying acting despite objections from her family.
 During World War II, she stopped acting and became an International Red Cross interpreter.
 Soviet suspicions that she was a spy led to her imprisonment and torture.
 She eventually escaped to northern Italy.

 Career

 Ferraday's films included Show Boat, Snows of Kilimanjaro, and The Merry Widow.
 In addition to acting, she worked as a production advisor in Hollywood, as a model, and as "a late-show disc jockey for a Hollywood TV station".